jgroeneveld/now-next-go-template/README.md

-# now-next-go-starter
+# now-next-go-template

-A starter repo to use now with go functions and a nextjs frontend.
+A template repo to use now with go functions and a nextjs frontend.

 See `now.json` for the interesting part.